 Addiction Research Group, Department for psychosocial science, Faculty of Psychology, University of Bergen

-Bjørn Sætrevik, https://orcid.org/0000-0002-9367-6987
+Sebastian B. Bjørkheim, https://orcid.org/0000-0001-5182-098X

 Operational psychology research group, Department for psychosocial science, Faculty of Psychology, University of Bergen

 Abstract

-Personality traits influence our outlook and choices in life, and may also influence how we evaluate and how we respond to an extreme event such as the 2020 COVID-19 pandemic.
-We measured big-5 personality traits in a large nationally representative sample half a year before the onset of the pandemic.
-We investigated if the participants’ score on the big-5 personality traits could predict how they responded to questions about perceived risk and compliance with infection control measures four months into the pandemic.
-In this registered report, we predicted that low extraversion, low openness and high neuroticism would predict higher perceived risk.
-We further predicted that high conscientiousness, low extraversion, high agreeableness, high openness and high neuroticism would predict higher compliance.
-Our results supported [none of these hypotheses / all of the hypotheses / the hypotheses about conscientiousness / extraversion / agreeableness / openness / neuroticism / on perceived risk / on compliance].
-This provides a stringent and transparent demonstration of the influence that personality traits can have on crucial societal challenges.
+Personality traits influence our outlook and choices in life, and may also influence how we evaluate and respond to an extreme event such as the early stages of the COVID-19 pandemic in 2020.
+Here we combined big-5 personality measures from a large nationally representative sample before the onset of the pandemic with measures of perceived risk and compliance four months into the pandemic.
+We predicted that low extraversion, low openness, and high neuroticism would predict higher perceived risk.
+We further predicted that high conscientiousness, low extraversion, high agreeableness, high openness, and high neuroticism would predict higher compliance.
+To provide transparency and to control for flexibility in the analysis and reporting of the many possible associations, hypotheses and analysis plans were reviewed and approved in advance of aligning the two datasets (a registered report format).
+Our results supported [none of these hypotheses / all of the hypotheses / the hypotheses about the effect of conscientiousness / extraversion / agreeableness / openness / neuroticism / on perceived risk / on compliance].

 Keywords: Personality, Big-Five, COVID-19, Perceived risk, Compliance, Registered report

+Personality traits predict perception of pandemic risk and compliance with infection control measures

+Personality and pandemic outcomes

-The extent to which individuals see a pandemic to constitute a risk for them, and the extent to which they comply with the health authorities’ infection control measures, is crucial for the individual’s mental and physical health, and for society’s management of the pandemic.
-Several possible relationships between personality traits, risk and compliance have been suggested in the literature (Aschwanden et al., 2020).
-However, most of the extant research on this matter is cross-sectional, in which personality is measured during a pandemic and in the context of infection control measures.
-There may be normative influences on how to respond to questions about both personality and compliance (social-desirability bias, Edwards, 1953).
-Thus, a socially desirable influence may lead to reporting higher extraversion, conscientiousness, agreeableness, openness, and emotional stability, and to also report seeing the pandemic risk to be substantial and that one intends to comply with the infection control measures.
-The respondents current mood may influence both reports of personality measures (Lewis et al., 1995) and health status (Croyle & Uretsky, 1987).
-Further, the response to one type of question may influence how subsequent questions in the same survey are answered (Braverman & Slater, 1996; Krosnick et al., 1996; Moore, 2002).
-Thus, having stated that one is in general a conscientious person, may lead to reporting higher levels of compliance, or vice versa.
-Such artefacts may provide false positive findings about the relationship between personality and pandemic behaviour, or to conceal real relationships.
+The extent to which an individual sees a pandemic to constitute a risk for them, and the extent to which they comply with the health authorities’ infection control measures, is crucial for the individual’s mental and physical health, and for society’s management of the pandemic.
+Several possible relationships between personality traits, risk, and compliance have been suggested in the literature (Aschwanden et al., 2020).

-Perhaps due to a sense of urgency, most of the research on how personality may influence pandemic behaviour was not performed in accordance with current standards for open and transparent research, (i.e., controlling the degrees of freedom in measurement, analysis, and hypothesis development).
-If measuring a number of personality traits along with several different pandemic attitudes, beliefs or behaviours (which may be indexed in different ways) in large cross-sectional studies, a high number of potential relationships can be discovered.
-This makes it difficult to discriminate true psychological mechanisms from spurious false positives findings that may emerge from multiple comparisons and undisclosed analytic flexibility (Munafò et al., 2017; Nelson et al., 2018).